-3.7.4.1.1 Trigger Events
+1055 3.7.4.1.1 Trigger Events

 The [LAB-7] transaction is normally triggered by the clinical staff during results review, when results do not fully meet the clinical need, are inconsistent or confusing, or indicate a process problem.
 [LAB-7] may also provide a general mechanism for attaching annotations to results for a variety of purposes.
-A primary goal of the transaction is to allow a request for additional work related to an existing order/result to be issued quickly from the results review workflow and to automatically incorporate a reference to the patient and targeted order/result.
-This capability avoids the current disruption in workflow required to issue orders for interpretation or results
+A primary goal of the transaction is to allow a request for additional work

-1035 review (exit results review, open order entry, create order, describe which order/result to target, describe problem).
-A [LAB-7] transaction creates a fulfillment order that targets a particular result, and it may include other results for additional context.
+- 1060 related to an existing order/result to be issued quickly from the results review workflow and to automatically incorporate a reference to the patient and targeted order/result.
+This capability avoids the current disruption in workflow required to issue orders for interpretation or results review (exit results review, open order entry, create order, describe which order/result to target, describe problem).
+A [LAB-7] transaction creates a fulfillment order that targets a particular - 1065 result, and it may include other results for additional context.
 The target result may or may not have been created by the Filler of the fulfillment order.
 The fulfillment order may yield an addendum, amendment, correction, or annotation of the target result, and it may also yield its own result or a reference to the update of the target.

 The service ID for fulfillment orders may represent concepts such as result confirmation, result interpretation, service process problem, inconsistent with clinical findings, or incorrect test done, which are applied to the target result.
-Since the presence of the fulfillment order itself linked to the parent result represents a form of annotation, the mechanism could be used with an
+Since the presence of the fulfillment order itself linked to the parent result represents a form of annotation, the mechanism could be used with an Ask at Order Entry and a generic annotate service ID for arbitrary annotation of results from Tracker/Placer systems.
+In the future, LOINC will be the usual source for standard service IDs

-1045 Ask at Order Entry and a generic annotate service ID for arbitrary annotation of results from Tracker/Placer systems.
-In the future, LOINC will be the usual source for standard service IDs and it should be reviewed to determine whether useful service IDs for these concepts exist or whether new concepts should be submitted for coding.
+1075 and it should be reviewed to determine whether useful service IDs for these concepts exist or whether new concepts should be submitted for coding.

 The results of [LAB-7] orders yield information useful in the clinical management of patients.
 In addition, [LAB-7] is intended to enable aggregate queries that support process monitoring and process improvement.
-For example, an unexpectedly high rate of confirmation requests for a particular test result might prompt a review of that test's performance under conditions associated with the requests.
-To support this capability, fulfillment orders are linked to the target results and their orders in a consistent way such that the targets can be retrieved in either the Filler or the Placer/Tracker system using structured data contained in the fulfillment order.
+For example, an unexpectedly high rate of confirmation requests for a their orders in a consistent way such that the targets can be retrieved in either the Filler or the Placer/Tracker system using structured data contained in the fulfillment order.